Cloud Hosting: What Your IT Guy Won’t Tell You

 Concerns About Backup Reliability

 Backups are the unsung heroes of IT.
 When something goes wrong—whether it’s a system crash or someone accidentally deleting files—your IT team is the one to save the day.
-But with cloud hosting, backups are no longer directly under their control.
+However, with cloud hosting, backups are no longer directly under their control.
 They have to trust that the cloud provider has a robust system in place.
 And let’s be real, trust doesn’t come easy in this line of work.
 Some IT professionals even recommend having an extra backup system, just in case the cloud lets you down.

 Fear of Job Redundancy